-5.12 At paragraph 5.4 the Report states that the Post Office system for operating ATMs is "a complex arrangement, requiring greater human intervention... than that typically needed in most high street banks".
+- 5.12 At paragraph 5.4 the Report states that the Post Office system for operating ATMs is "a complex arrangement, requiring greater human intervention... than that typically needed in most high street banks".
 The Report does not specify which part of the branch accounting process is considered more complex, however given the focus on the "out of sync" issues it seems that the Report is levying this allegation at the accounting process for dispensed cash (see above).

-5.13 The Report's conclusion is not supported by any evidence and does not outline the differences between Post Office's and a bank's processes save to say that banks' ATMs are fully computerised.

-5.14 At various points, and particularly paragraph 5.18, the Report suggests that Applicants also found it difficult to account for cash being dispensed from ATMs.
-Little evidence is presented to support this view.

-5.15 As described above, the ATM automatically records the amount of cash dispensed.
-The only part of the process that is manual is the need for the Subpostmaster to take the cash dispensed figure from the ATM and enter into onto Horizon.
+- 5.13 The Report's conclusion is not supported by any evidence and does not outline the differences between Post Office's and a bank's processes save to say that banks' ATMs are fully computerised. - 5.14 At various points, and particularly paragraph 5.18, the Report suggests that Applicants also found it difficult to account for cash being dispensed from ATMs.
+Little evidence is presented to support this view. - 5.15 As described above, the ATM automatically records the amount of cash dispensed.
+The only part of the process that is manual is the need for the Subpostmaster to take the cash dispensed figure from the ATM and enter it into Horizon.
 Second Sight has adopted the phrase "Air Gap" for this manual interaction.
-As far as Post Office is aware, it is not a phrase used by any Applicant.

-5.16 Within this accounting process, no calculation or counting is required - it is literally typing a single figure into Horizon on a daily basis.
-Given the absence in the Report of any explanation or justification for the view that this is "complex", Post Office ~~does not accept cannot understand how that this process can be called is "complex". or how this cannot be understood by Applicants.~~ states that the out of sync problem described above, was common place prior to February 2008.
+As far as Post Office is aware, it is not a phrase used by any Applicant. - 5.16 Within this accounting process, no calculation or counting is required - it is literally typing a single figure into Horizon on a daily basis.
+Given the absence in the Report of any explanation or justification for the view that this is "complex", Post Office does not accept that this process is "complex". - 5.17 The Report appears to rely on a number of extracts from Post Office's Operations Manual to show that the above accounting method was too confusing for some Applicants.
+Paragraph 5.13 states that the "out of sync" problem described above, was commonplace prior to February 2008.
 However, the Report sets out the opinion, at Paragraph 5.15, that the instructions from the Operations Manual represents an example of the complex instructions and a cause of confusion.
-Paragraphs 5.13 and 5.15 are therefore a contradiction of one another - the first saying the problem pre-dated 2008, the other saying the problem resulted from the 2008 update.
+Paragraphs 5.13 and 5.15 are therefore a contradiction of one another - the first saying the problem pre-dated 2008, the other saying the problem resulted from the 2008 update. - 5.18 The Report does not describe any instructions provided prior to the February 2008 Operations Manual or any subsequent updates.

-5.17 The Report appears to rely on a number of extracts from Post Office's Operations Manual to show that the above accounting method was too confusing for some Applicants.
-Paragraph 5.13

-5.18 The Report does not describe any instructions provided prior to the February 2008 Operations Manual or any subsequent updates.
 No assessment is made as to any change in the reporting of problems in relation to ATMs (and specifically not understanding the instructions) before or after the February 2008 Manual update and in particular whether or not there was an increase or reduction of the potential for errors.
-This ~~would appear to be a~~ fundamental assessment and consideration ~~that~~ has not been made in the Report.
+This fundamental assessment and consideration has not been made in the Report.
 Together with the fact that no evidence is provided to confirm how many Applicants did attribute errors to these (or any other) instructions, whether before or after February 2008, means there is no evidence to support the Report's view that the ATM accounting procedure was too complex.